snyk-labs/kubernetes-goof/DEMOFLOW.md

 This command succeeds, and in a real environment would give us the external address for the Kubernetes API server.
 Because we are running in Kind, it won't be this IP address, it will just be exposed on localhost with the same port.
 This is a vulnerability, and has been created by a too permissive policy for the service token.

-SLIDE - Add external API server
+SLIDE 9 - Updated timelime

 Now we have a token we can configure kubectl to use that token against the external endpoint of the API server.

+SLIDE 10 - connect to external API

 Run the helper script and configure kubectl locally in a new shell to use the token we just got.